 You need to be careful with the herds of yak and mule which may push you off the cliff.

 The weather in higher altitudes is known for freezing weather but there are some times in the year when the temperatures are mild and wearable.

 But again we cannot be so sure about the temperature of the Himalayan region as Bad weather can hit anytime here.

 Therefore, you need to understand the weather pattern before planning your trip to the Everest Base camp.
 There are mainly two seasons considered for trekking to the Everest base camp and they are:

 Most people prefer trekking to the base camp during these seasons.
-The views in the springs are stunning.
+The views of the springs are stunning.
 Springs provide a clear and undisturbed view of the Himalayan massif.

-The trail is filled with green vegetation and blooming of Rhododendron, and gushing rivers.
-Sometimes, there may be occasional snow showers in early February, the weather stabilizes in mid or end February.
+The trail is filled with green vegetation and blooming Rhododendron, and gushing rivers.
+Sometimes, there may be occasional snow showers in early February, but the weather stabilizes in mid or end of February.